Ariel Winter Exposes Flat Tummy In Crop Top After Weight Loss

 Earlier this year, Winter revealed that she had dropped some weight after a change to her antidepressants.
 However, she didn’t make the change to drop weight.
 She simply wanted to find a medication that would work better for her, and the weight loss happened to be an added bonus, claiming the pills gave her back her metabolism.

 According to E!
-News, Ariel Winter recently opened up about her health and fitness, revealing that she believes working out is so very important for not only the physical, but a person’s mental state as well.
+News, Ariel Winter recently opened up about her health and fitness, revealing that she believes working out is so very important for not only the physical but a person’s mental state as well.

 “I think working out is really important for your physical health.
 I think mental health is really important, but also, if you want to be healthy and while I am not the most excited to put my workout clothes on and go and do that, it is really nice, when you leave, you feel better…I just want to build muscle.
 My body changes all of the time and I think right now, it’s just, I want to build muscle,” she stated.